frankdierolf/presentai/frontend/slides.md

 ---

-# Clicks Animations
+# Click Animations in Presento

-You can add `v-click` to elements to add a click animation.
+You can add `v-click` to elements to add a click animation - **or use voice commands to trigger them**!

 <div v-click>